Continuing bonds: Historical context and development

 Historically, many cultures have maintained relationships with deceased loved ones through ritual and tradition.
-Ancient Roman parentalia festivals and Egyptian ancestor cults involved regular offerings to sustain the presence of the departed.
-Medieval Christianity institutionalized rituals such as masses for the dead and observances like All Souls' Day, framing the living as spiritual caretakers of souls believed to reside in purgatory.
+Ancient Roman parentalia festivals and Egyptian ancestor cults involved regular offerings to sustain the presence of the deceased.
+Medieval Christianity came up with rituals such as masses for the dead and observances like All Souls' Day, framing the living as spiritual caretakers of souls believed to reside in purgatory.
 Victorian culture codified elaborate mourning rituals, including photographs of the deceased, hair jewelry, and extended periods of mourning dress.

-However, 20th-century Western psychological models of bereavement, heavily influenced by Sigmund Freud's "grief work" hypothesis and later by John Bowlby's attachment theories, emphasized "letting go" of the deceased as essential to healthy grieving.
+Meanwhile, 20th-century Western psychological models of bereavement, heavily influenced by Sigmund Freud's "grief work" hypothesis and later by John Bowlby's attachment theories, emphasized "letting go" of the deceased as essential to healthy grieving.
 These models regarded continued attachment as problematic or pathological.

 In the late 20th century, empirical research began to document instances in which mourners maintained ongoing relationships with the deceased as a typical rather than exceptional response to loss.
 In his ethnographic study of a self-help group of parents whose children had died, Dennis Klass observed that these parents continued to include their deceased children in their lives and family narratives.
 Klass recalled thinking that either all the parents in the self-help group were suffering from pathological grief, or the definition of pathology was wrong.
-The parents appeared mentally healthy to him.
-Therefore, the prevailing definition of healthy grief—as one requiring the severing of all bonds—was inadequate.
+The parents showcased mentally healthy to him.
+Therefore, the prevailing definition of healthy grief as one requiring the severing of all bonds was simply uncalled for.

-Phyllis Silverman found that bereaved children often maintained internal relationships with deceased parents.
+Phyllis Silverman found that bereaved children often maintained internal relationships with their departed parents.
 Steven Nickman identified continued connections in his studies of adoptees and their birth families.
 These converging findings highlighted the commonplace nature of continuing bonds, prompting a re-examination of dominant grief paradigms.

 In the early 1990s, Klass, Silverman, and Nickman joined forces to gather evidence for this emerging perspective.
 Silverman proposed creating a book to showcase the new understanding they and others were developing.
 They invited researchers who had reported similar phenomena in diverse populations, from widows to bereaved children.
 The resulting volume, Continuing Bonds: New Understandings of Grief (1996), was compiled as an anthology of studies and clinical observations challenging the "detachment" model of grief.
 Contributors documented how bereaved individuals do not sever their ties to the dead the way the dominant bereavement theory said they should.
 Researchers presented evidence that maintaining bonds with the deceased is not pathological; indeed, such bonds could play positive roles in survivors' ongoing lives.

-The anthology's message resonated broadly and continuing bonds became widely accepted as a normal aspect of grief.
+The anthology's message resonated broadly and continuing bonds became widely accepted as a normal method of grief.
 The concept was soon incorporated into counseling practices and popular understandings of mourning, marking a significant shift in the bereavement paradigm.